 While leadership skills can come naturally to some, research shows that anyone, even young children, can learn and develop leadership qualities when they are explicitly taught and given opportunities to lead.
 If you subscribe to the idea of constructivism (which our teacher team does!), then you believe that kids can develop their leadership skills over time by applying past knowledge into new ways of understanding the world.

-Our Leadership Qualities – Poster Pack includes posters highlighting 9 qualities that make a great leader.
-These colorful posters are sure to help your students understand how they can be at their best as school leaders.
+This Leadership Qualities – Poster Pack includes posters highlighting 9 qualities that make a great leader.
+Print your own copies and post them in the classroom to help your students understand how they can be at their best as school leaders.

 It includes the following qualities of a good leader:

 Communication Skills and a Trustworthy Nature

 Communicating isn’t just about being a confident speaker!
 A good leader knows when to speak, how to speak, and also how to listen effectively.
 In order to inspire trust in others, students must speak with good intentions.
 This means speaking with honesty and kindness.

 Download a “traits of a good citizen” matching activity for your classroom!

 Creative and Flexible